chef/chef/DOC_CHANGES.md

 ### Parallelize cookbook synchronization

 You can now synchronize your cookbooks faster by parallelizing the process.
 You can specify the number of helper threads in your config file with `cookbook_sync_threads NUM_THREADS`.
+The default is 10.
+Increasing `NUM_THREADS` can result in gateway errors from the chef server (namely 503 and 504).
+If you are experiencing these often, consider decreasing `NUM_THREADS` to fewer than default.